HOW TO CREATE AN INFLUENCER CASE STUDY

 When it comes to landing brand partnerships, having a solid “case study” is one of the best things you can do to stand out from the crowd.
 Essentially, an influencer case study is your secret weapon in convincing the brand you are pitching to work with, to choose you over someone else.
 The great thing about a case study is it doesn’t matter how many followers you have…it matters how effective you are at getting your followers to take action.

 Here at Sidewalker Daily, we work with brands on their influencer marketing initiatives and have insight into what they are looking for when it comes to selecting influencers for partnerships and campaigns.
 While everyone in this industry focuses a lot on media kits, one of the most important documents for a brand to see during the evaluation and negotiation process is an influencer or blogger’s case study.
+We also work with creators and influencers to create their pitching materials and work with brands.

 And a case study can be even more valuable than a media kit because it gives the brand insight into what an influencer can possibly do for their brand in terms of reaching internal goals and objectives.
 Trust us when we say that having a case study on hand will put you one step ahead of everyone else.